-Gay bon vivant Michael Musto was born in Brooklyn on December 5, 1955.
+Gay bon-vivant Michael Musto was born in Brooklyn on Dec.
+5, 1955.
 He is best known for covering New York City nightlife and writing about it in his column "La Dolce Musto" in the Village Voice.
 His specialty is the "blind item" whereby he describes celebrities' indiscretions without revealing who these individuals are.
 In the fall of 2011 he published a book of essays humorously titled Fork on the Left, Knife in the Back.

 Somewhat like the New York Times' fashion photographer, Bill Cunningham, Musto can be spotted riding about town on his bicycle.
-On a number of occasions I've seen him strolling on the beach in Fire Island, usually dressed similarly to how he dresses in the City.
+And on a number of occasions I've seen him strolling on the beach in Fire Island, usually dressed similarly to how he dresses in the City.